Baba Alhassan

-Baba Alhassan (born 3 January 2000) is a professional footballer who plays as a defensive midfielder or a centre-back for Liga I club FCSB.
+Baba Alhassan (born 3 January 2000) is a professional footballer who plays as a defensive midfielder or a centre-back for TFF 1.
+Lig club Mardin 1969.
 Born in Ghana, he represents Uganda at international level.

 Career

 Early career / Real Valladolid

 Born in Accra, Alhassan started out as a junior at the African Talent Football Academy in Ghana.
 He then moved to the youth setup of Spanish club Real Valladolid, making his senior debut for the reserves in a 2–3 away Segunda División B loss to Navalcarnero on 28 October 2018.

 Hermannstadt

 On 7 October 2020, Alhassan joined Romanian team Hermannstadt as a free agent.
 Eleven days later, he made his Liga I debut in a 1–1 draw with UTA Arad.
 He scored his first goal—and the only of the match—in a league fixture against Politehnica Iași on 15 May 2021.
 Alhassan amassed 24 appearances in all competitions in the 2020–21 season, with his club losing the relegation play-offs against Mioveni 1–2 on aggregate.

 The following campaign, Alhassan aided with seven goals from 27 league appearances as "the Red and Blacks" finished as Liga II runners-up and returned to the top division.
 On 15 July 2022, in the season's opener, he scored his first Liga I double in a 3–0 Liga I home defeat of Mioveni.

 In October 2023, Alhassan agreed to a contract extension lasting until 2026.
 On 9 December, Hermannstadt chairman Dănuț Coman stated that he was in negotiations with fellow league clubs and rivals FCSB and Rapid București for the transfer of Alhassan.